Services

 An American expatriate living in Germany earns income from a job in Germany.
 They pay income tax on this income to the German government.

-However, as the United States taxes its citizens on worldwide income, the expat must also report this income to the IRS, potentially leading to double taxation.
+However, based on US tax law, expats must also report their worldwide income to the IRS, potentially leading to double taxation.

 Example 3: Investment income from a foreign source